Blaine, Washington

 Blaine is a city in Whatcom County, Washington, United States.
 The city's northern boundary is the Canada–U.S. border; the Peace Arch international monument straddles the border of both countries.
+It is the fourth largest incorporated city within the Bellingham Metropolitan Area.
 The population was 5,884 at the 2020 census.
-Since Blaine is located right on the border with Canada, it is the northernmost city on Interstate 5.
+Since Blaine is located adjacent to the border with Canada, it is the northernmost city on Interstate 5.